Peer Review Manual – Project

 The deadline for uploading the reviews to ResearchNet, along with the assessment of overall quality (top/bottom groups) and the initial ratings, is five business days before the committee meeting date.
-Once reviewers have submitted their reviews, they are able to see the reviews of the other reviewers assigned to the same applications.
+Once reviewers have submitted their reviews, they are able to see all reviews of the other reviewers assigned to the same applications.
 Once reviews are submitted, reviewers will no longer be able to modify them prior to the committee meeting.
 Reviewers who wish to revise their reviews after the committee meeting will have 5 business days to directly upload their changes (ratings and comments) to ResearchNet.
-Committee members are also able to view the external referee reports as they become available before the committee meeting.

-- Of note, it is the responsibility of all peer reviewers to familiarize themselves in advance of the committee meeting with the applications to be assessed by their committee, as this will facilitate discussions at the face-to-face meeting.
+- It is the responsibility of all peer reviewers to familiarize themselves in advance of the committee meeting with the applications to be assessed by their committee, as this will facilitate discussions at the face-to-face meeting.

 4.2.2 Adjudication Criteria and Interpretation Guidelines

-Reviewers should take into consideration the career stage, research field and institution setting of the applicants when assessing each criterion.
+Reviewers should take into consideration the career stage, research field, progress and productivity, and institution setting of the applicants when assessing each criterion.
 The evidence should be notable compared to peers in similar fields and career stages.

 - Specific considerations should be taken into account in the review of applications submitted to the Indigenous Health Research (IHR) committee (see IHR Committee Considerations under each Adjudication Sub-criterion below).